Dumblevor/spce_inv1/README.md

 - Buttons are generated with makeButtons(), invaders via createAliens()
 - Enemy ships move sideways and towards the player via time loops (i.e. time intervals)inside the moveFourRight(), moveFourLeft() and moveAliensDown functions.
 - dropBombsinitiates() enemy bombs via newBombInit() which move with a timeloop in moveBombs()
-- Player's laser work in the same way, but on hitting the space bar.
+- Player's laser works in the same way, but on hitting the spacebar.
 This is done via an event listener in addEventListeners()
 - Player movement operates in the same way.

 The end of the movement of the aliens to the right starts the movement to the left.